 The EKE-Trainnet Automated Pantograph Control (APCO) system is used for the automated power change-over.
 The EKE-Trainnet APCO is a change-over function which provides location-based control for switching power feed from the catenary to the battery by controlling the pantograph directly or via the Train Control and Management System (TCMS).

 The EKE-Trainnet VCS increases train safety by checking the train driver vigilance at all times.
 When the driver experiences a loss of consciousness, death or any physical issues preventing him to react, the train is automatically stopped.

 The EKE-Trainnet Train Speed and Distance Monitoring, Measurement and Display systems analyse different speed measurements such as train speed in bogie and wheelset, display the values to the train crew and provide an alternative speed source.

 The EKE-Trainnet Fire Detection sub-system Monitoring reads fire detection signals from locomotives and coaches and displays the information to the train crew.

 The EKE-Trainnet Safety Communication Management system ensures safe data communication throughout the train and enables centrally managed networked safety functions.

-The EKE-Trainnet Brake Pipe Pressure Monitoring scans the status of the main brake pipe pressure of the brake system, inform the driver and if necessary activate the protective actions.
+The EKE-Trainnet Brake Pipe Pressure Monitoring scans the status of the main brake pipe pressure of the brake system, inform the driver and if necessary activates the protective actions.

-Supervision of Traction Enabling: the function decides whether it is safe to enable traction, based on the status of traction manipulation devices, train speed and doors status.
+Supervision of Traction Enabling: the function decides whether it is safe to enable traction, based on the status of traction manipulation devices, train speed and door status.